WOMEN'S HEALTH POLICY Syllabus

 Course Learning Objectives

-- the history of women's health movements in the United States and definitions for women's health in current use
+- 1) a general policy orientation to women’s health and definitions of women’s health in current use;

-- selected frameworks and their application for viewing women's health policies in developed and developing countries
+- 2) a gender justice framework for viewing women’s health policies in developed and developing countries;

-Provides an overview of selected, timely policy issues related to women’s health in both developed and developing countries.
-Covers the history of selected policy concerns, frameworks for viewing these concerns, and policy concerns related to selected women’s health issues such as family planning, welfare reform, employment and workplace conditions, and disabilities.
-Topics may change yearly depending on the primacy of the topic or issue.
+This 3-credit course provides an overview of selected, timely policies related to women’s health in both developed and developing countries.
+It covers the history of selected policies, a gender justice framework for viewing these policies, and policies related to selected women’s health concerns, such as family planning, intimate partner violence, employment and workplace conditions, and disabilities.
+These topics may change yearly depending on the primacy of the topic or issue.

 Methods of Assessment

-Grading Policy: Student evaluations based on class participation and a paper.
+Student evaluations based on class participation, 2 papers, and one discussion with a response paper.

 Academic Ethics Code